nuriaagues/geoprocess-cli/README.md

 # geoprocess-cli

-This is a production-style Python CLI tool that:  accepts GeoTIFF / COG, expands bounding box, reprojects if needed, cuts tiles, saves outputs, logs everything, has tests, and runs in Docker.
+A production-style Python CLI tool for processing GeoTIFF / COG data: reprojection, bounding box expansion, and tiling.

+🚧 Work in progress.